CHINATOWN ART WALK

 Cool art and good food are two of the best reasons I can think of to go anywhere.
 Whether you are enjoying the culture, people, shopping, or food Chinatown has always been one of the most distinct neighborhoods in the city and there is always a reason to stop by and see what's going on.

 A neighborhood isn't just a place on a map it's the people who live and work there.
 The work included in this Art Walk reflects a lively and passionate community that has not only been integral to the evolution of the City of Boston but one that is rich with history and is as deeply committed to its past, as it is to its future.
-With a growing collection of public art that includes 20 different pieces, the spectrum of art spread throughout the neighborhood is an unique collection that spans about a 30 year period and includes everything from replicas of fine art to murals from different decades to a interactive installation.
+With a growing collection of public art that includes 20 different pieces, the spectrum of art spread throughout the neighborhood is an unique collection that spans about a 30 year period and includes everything from replicas of fine art to murals from different decades to interactive installations, electrical boxes and window art.

 In my opinion this is one of the most easily accessed areas via public transportation, specifically the orange line, but it is also easily accessed via South Station on the Redline.
 This a very busy, population dense and traffic heavy area and the sidewalks can be difficult to navigate in parts so you need to be extra careful as you tour.
 As always please respect the neighborhood and the people who live and work there, and have a safe visit.

-DISCLAIMER: By using the contents of this website you understand and agree that you travel at your own risk.
-We are not liable for any losses or damage to your person or belongings from the use of the information on this website.
-Nor can we been held responsible for any unforeseen situations that might arise as you engage in your travels and we in no way condone trespassing or the destruction of public or private property.
+DISCLAIMER: By using the contents of this Art Walk you understand and accept that you travel at your own risk and accept all of the risks involved in participating in a walking tour.
+We at The Art Walk Project and JSC Media are not liable for any losses, harm or damage to your person or your belongings stemming from the use of the information on this website or any of our tours.
+We in no way condone trespassing or the destruction of public or private property.
 We reserve the right to change and/or update the information as needed.
 This project is for individual use only.
 Publication without permission by creator is strictly prohibited and will be prosecuted.
-Any and all content included on this site is subject to copyright including all written copy, images, graphics and maps.
+Any and all content included on this packet and on the website is subject to copyright including all written copy, images, graphics and maps.

 Ready to start your adventure?